egomezal/irpgeditor/README.md

 # iRPGEditor
 iRPGEditor is a fork de JSEU Project http://sourceforge.net/projects/jseu/.

-iRPGEditor is Editor for IBM i(AS/400) programs and various tools for developers.
+iRPGEditor is a Open Source Editor for IBM i(AS/400) programs and various tools for developers written in Java.
+Use various Java libraries: JTOpen, Tn5250j, iText and Other.

+You can:
     Edits Files RPG, SQLRPGLE, DDS, CL
     Execute SQL command
     Spool Viewer